-Last week we attended a fantastic thought-provoking day at theDigital Leadership Forum, held at Baker McKenzie’s London HQ.
+Last week we attended a fantastic thought-provoking day at the Digital Leadership Forum, held at Baker McKenzie’s London HQ.

-His presentation included various case studies from Chelsea Apps including how the app we built for Wood is improving employee safety and well being globally and how our Impact Profile app with Peace One Day is aligned with the UN responsibility goals, providing a central mobile destination for individuals to showcase their social impact.
-To finish the session Adam teased the crowd with a Black Friday – esque offer on pre-orders of our next Industry Report.
+His presentation included various case studies from Chelsea Apps.
+For example, how the app we built for Wood is improving employee safety and well-being globally.
+As well as how our Impact Profile app with Peace One Day is aligned with the UN responsibility goals, providing a central mobile destination for individuals to showcase their social impact.
+To finish the session, Adam teased the crowd with a Black Friday – esque offer on pre-orders of our next Industry Report.

 Other speakers included Ben Allgrove – Technology and Media Lawyer at Baker McKenzie, who presented ‘How to prepare for an AI-ready workforce’.
 Angela Yin – Head of Organisational Development and Psychology at Satalia talked on AI’s impact on management and organisational structures.
 And Phill Brougham from Digital Genius also spoke about ‘AI for Customer Service’.
 The panel session fielded with eminent industry experts Michael Codd from Ab-InBev, Arash Ghazanfari, CTO at Dell Technologies and Nigel Green from Bupa discussed ‘How can AI, Automation and Robotics be applied across different business divisions’.

 As ever with Digital Leadership Forum the break out session discussions were lively and engaging.
 The topics covered included the future roles for our children, the morality of AI making human decisions, the current acceptance of delegation to AI assistants and naturally the consequence.

 My key thoughts of the day were around how will we adapt to not be the smartest person (in the room), nor the smartest thing and ultimately growing up in the eighties and nineties it was all about “what if technology could do this?”.
 The question now appears to be “should we let technology do this?”.